 - Teachers are expected to teach and reteach students on plagiarism, how to avoid it, the consequences of plagiarism, and the proper methods of attributing sources for assignments that require citations.

-- The following link is to the T.C.
-Williams Library website explaining how to avoid plagiarism: www.acps.k12.va.us/plagiarism
+- The following link is to the Alexandria City High School Library website explaining how to avoid plagiarism: www.acps.k12.va.us/plagiarism.

 VI.
 Student Certification